-Introduction The Future of Recruiting 2024 A new recruiting playbook The workplace is changing in ways we couldn't have imagined just one year ago.
-The rise of Gen AI, the return to the office, and the increasingly competitive market for top talent with in-demand skills are reshaping the talent landscape.
-Talent Acquisition (TA) will be at the forefront of helping employers navigate these and other challenges, but the talent playbooks of the past will no longer apply.
-As employer priorities shift, TA will need new skills, new tools, and agility to attract, hire, and retain the best talent.
-To gain deeper insights into what's ahead for talent acquisition, we surveyed thousands of recruiting professionals, spoke with top talent leaders, and analysed billions of data points generated on the LinkedIn platform.
+Introduction The Future of Recruiting 2024 A new recruiting playbook The workplace in EMEA is being reshaped in ways we couldn't have imagined just one year ago.
+The rise of generative AI (Gen AI), the increase in return to the office mandates, macroeconomic uncertainty, and the growingly competitive market for talent with in-demand skills are reshaping the talent landscape.
+In EMEA, hiring professionals prioritise human skills, while also showing an increasing interest in AI.
+And despite a relative stabilisation in hiring rates, employers face new challenges, particularly competing with other companies and firms.
+Talent Acquisition will be at the forefront of helping employers navigate these and other challenges, but the talent playbooks of the past will no longer apply.
+As employer priorities shift, Talent Acquisition will need to develop new skills, new tools, and the agility to attract, hire, and retain the best talent.
+To gain deeper insights into what's ahead for Talent Acquisition, we surveyed thousands of recruiting professionals, spoke with top talent leaders, and analysed billions of data points generated on the LinkedIn platform.
 The following are six predictions that will help talent professionals usher in the new world of work.

-Contents Prediction 1 Al will supercharge recruiting.
-4 rediction 2 Recruiting will help build the skills-based workforce of the future.
-10 Prediction 3 Quality of hire will top the recruiting agenda.
-15 Prediction 4 Agility will be a must-have for recruiting teams.
-20 Prediction 5 Recruiting teams will advocate for flex work policies.
-25 Prediction 6 Attracting Gen Z will require a new playbook.
-30 Conclusion Methodology 38 Acknowledgements 39
+Contents

+Prediction 1 Al will superc recruiting.

+Prediction 2 Recruiting wi build the skill workforce of

+Prediction 3 Quality of hir the recruiting

+Prediction 4 Agility will be

+Prediction 5

+Prediction 6

+Conclusion

+Al will supercharge recruiting.
+4

+Recruiting will help build the skills-based workforce of the future.
+10

+Quality of hire will top the recruiting agenda.
+15

+Agility will be a must-have for recruiting teams.
+20

+Recruitment will advocate for hybrid work policies.
+25

+Attracting Gen Z will require a new playbook.
+30

+Methodology 38

+Acknowledgements 39